raphaellith/Typewriters-to-Belie-Format/_posts/2024-10-17-Phantom-Act-1.md

 > Let your soul take you where you long to be<br>
 > Only then can you belong to me

-(Before seeing the show live, I've seen many comments online criticizing how the lyrics in italics are sung much faster than the rest of the song, which doesn't seem to align with the lulling nature of the song.
+(Before seeing the show live, I've seen many comments online criticizing how the lyrics in italics are sung much faster than the rest of the song, which doesn't seem to align with its lulling nature.
 And while I had the same problem with [some recent recordings of the show](https://www.youtube.com/watch?v=M9u8IoID85M){:target="_blank"}, this tempo change was barely noticeable when viewed live --- at least for me.)

 | Differences | On screen | On stage |